JuergenGutsch/blog/_source/_posts/2018-10-22-github-comments.md

    - He runs an authentication service and a service that posts the comments into GitHub Issues
    - I think in that case I just need to host it by myself.
 The codes are open source and [available on GitHub](https://github.com/utterance).

 The second question is easy to solve.
 As I said I will just host the stuff by my own in case Jeremy will shut down his services.
 The first question is much more essential.
 It would be cool to get the comments somehow in a readable format.
-I would than write a small script to import the comments as GitHub Issues.
+I would than write a small script or a small console app to import the comments as GitHub Issues.

-## Importing the Disqus comments to GitHub Issues
+## Exporting the Disqus comments to GitHub Issues

 Fortunately there is an export feature on Disqus, in the administration settings of the site: